864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Ease of inspection

-• Fewer resources needed for production
+• Fewer resources are needed for production

 10. Distributed Ledger Technology

-Distributed ledgers are comprised of databases which are spread throughout a broad range of locations to make transaction transparency clearer and so make it very difficult for cyber attacks to occur as each transaction is publicly witnessed throughout a synchronized network.
+Distributed ledgers are comprised of databases that are spread throughout a broad range of locations to make transaction transparency clearer and so make it very difficult for cyber attacks to occur as each transaction is publicly witnessed throughout a synchronized network.

 Besides the core transactions made throughout the synchronized databases, any change made to the ledger will be noted and distributed to all interested parties in a matter of moments.